Ph.D. Candidate (2019)

-I am a Ph.D. candidate in Computer Science at Columbia University.
+I'm a Ph.D. candidate in Computer Science at Columbia University (expected graduation date: May 2019).
 My research

 advisor is Liam